 What if the tenant can not afford the bond?

 If the tenant cannot afford the bond money upfront, they may be able to:

-- pay off the bond in instalments over time if the lessor/agent agrees by making part-payments via the RTA Bond Lodgement web service until the full amount is paid.
+- pay off the bond in instalments over time if the property manager/owner agrees by making part-payments via the RTA Bond Lodgement Web Service until the full amount is paid.

 What happens to a bond?